trevorwilf/xmrig/README.md

 # XMRig w/ Salvium Support

 Note about this project.
 This is specifically for people that are trying to mine Salvium.
 I am not rigourously testing this against other coins.
-I am only worried about XMR and SAL.
+I mean, it **should** work, but I am only worried about XMR and SAL.

 If Salvium is not a coin you are interested in, I suggest you head to the official [XMRIG repo](https://github.com/xmrig/xmrighttps:/).
 It works great for everything else.
-It also works for SAL with a few caveates.

 ## Salvium Coin Configuration